 To promote the city’s state and federal legislative priorities, City Council and the city attorney develop a legislative agenda every year.
 The agenda is used to gain support and/or share concerns about issues that may impact the city.

 Link to the current legislative agenda.
 Link to state representatives.
-Link to legislative update.
+Link to legislation update (revised 8.24.14).

 City Council Code of Ethics